 Great Ethnic Neighborhoods and Food

 - This city loves its football team.
 I know fellow Wisconsinites will argue with me but Buffalo Bills fans love their team as much as Packers fans love Green Bay.
 Yes, over the years Green Bay has had a better record.
-But, no one can say that the Bills don’t have heart!
+But, no one can say that the Bills don’t have hearts!
 Maybe, just maybe, it is their turn at a championship!
 We can only hope!

 2. Buffalo has many pockets of ethnicity in its realm and this diversity adds to the city’s charm.
 Now, I haven’t lived there since 1999 and some of this might have changed, but bear with me.
 I know it still has great food.
-The West side had a large hispanic and Puerto Rican community.
+The West side had a large Hispanic and Puerto Rican community.
 I know because I worked at the West Side Clinic for several years as a Nurse Practitioner.
 There was also a large Greek community along Hertel Avenue on the North side with great restaurants serving souvlaki with pita bread and generous helpings of feta cheese and retsina (wine).
 I also worked out by the airport in the suburb of Cheektowaga where there was a large Polish community.
-I never did get good at pronouncing the names of my clients in Cheektowaga that had long strings of consonants next to one another!
+I never did get good at pronouncing the names of my clients in Cheektowaga which had long strings of consonants next to one another!
 But, everyone understood I didn’t belong due to my nasally Rochester accent and it was all good!
 My mispronunciation didn’t matter as long as they got good care (and, they did).
 There were pockets of Italians and Irish and Jewish people as well, all of whom we knew and called friends.
 It was a true melting pot of a city.
 And, very welcoming to all – even a skinny girl from 75 miles up the throughway.

 The Galleries and Museums